Simplex

 In topology and combinatorics, it is common to "glue together" simplices to form a simplicial complex.

 The geometric simplex and simplicial complex should not be confused with the abstract simplicial complex, in which a simplex is simply a finite set and the complex is a family of such sets that is closed under taking subsets.

 History

-The concept of a simplex was known to William Kingdon Clifford, who wrote about these shapes in 1886 but called them "prime confines".
+The concept of a simplex was known to William Kingdon Clifford, who introduced the term "prime confine" for these shapes in 1866 while solving a problem in geometric probability.

 Henri Poincaré, writing about algebraic topology in 1900, called them "generalized tetrahedra".

 In 1902 Pieter Hendrik Schoute described the concept first with the Latin superlative simplicissimum ("simplest") and then with the same Latin adjective in the normal form simplex ("simple").

 The regular simplex family is the first of three regular polytope families, labeled by Donald Coxeter as α_{n}, the other two being the cross-polytope family, labeled as β_{n}, and the hypercubes, labeled as γ_{n}.
 A fourth family, the tessellation of n-dimensional space by infinitely many hypercubes, he labeled as δ_{n}.